adaltas/node-ssh2-connect/src/index.coffee.md

       st = Date.now()
       connect = ->
-        retry-- if retry isnt true and retry > 0 connection = new ssh2()
+        retry-- if retry isnt true and retry > 0 succeed = false
+        connection = new ssh2()
         connection.on 'error', (err) ->
           connection.end()
+          # Event "error" is thrown after a "ready" if the connection is lost
+          return if succeed
           if retry is true or retry > 0
           then setTimeout connect, 2000
           else callback err
         connection.on 'ready', ->
+          succeed = true
           callback null, connection
         connection.connect options
       privateKeyPath()